MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/integrate-scom-managed-instance-with-log-analytics.md

 ## Data Retention in Log Analytics

 The retention policy application on Log Analytic workspace is default value, which is 30 days.
-Azure Monitor SCOM managed instance does not change this value.
+Azure Monitor SCOM managed instance doesn't change this value.
 For more information on Data retention, see [Data retention and archive in Azure Monitor Logs](/azure/azure-monitor/logs/data-retention-archive?tabs=portal-1%2Cportal-2)

 :::image type="Data retention" source="media/integrate-scom-managed-instance-with-log-analytics/data-retention.png" alt-text="Screenshot that shows about Data retention.":::